Table of contents (click to go there)

 If you can't read German, there is a mock English translation available (only to be used to understand the form; use the German form for the real one):

 Fill it out electronically using e.g. acrobat or another PDF viewer/editor (or the .doc version with Word).
-Sign it and bundle it together with the tickets and bills.
-It would be helpful if you can write somewhere on the forms which fund will fund your travel (e.g. your DFG grant, or your supervisor's overheads or whatever) if you know this.
-If you do not know, not a big problem.
+Sign it and attach tickets, bills etc. It would be helpful if you indicate the funding source for your business trip, e.g. your DFG grant or your supervisor's overheads.

-Now give this package to the secretary of your department.
+Now pass this package to the administration of your department.

-It may take some time before you get your money back.
-If it takes too long, you can ask the secretary if there is information where the process currently is.
+It may take some time before you receive your reimbursement.
+If it takes too long, you can ask your administration about the status of the reimbursement process.

 Every employee on a contract (not those on stipends) has a holiday card.
 You have a certain number of holidays you can freely choose.
 However, they have to be approved by your employer.
 Simply ask the secretary.
 There are also a number of official fixed holidays (Christmas, Easter etc).
 You can find these official holidays on e.g. http://www.schulferien.org.